What is Tacit Knowledge?

 - Tacit knowledge is a form of procedural knowledge—the knowledge of how to perform activities as opposed to factual knowledge.

-- Tacit knowledge is often demonstrated as “practical intelligence” rather than “abstract, academic intelligence.”
+- You may recognize implicit knowledge as “practical intelligence” rather than “abstract, academic intelligence.”

 Ways to Transfer Tacit Knowledge

 If it is difficult to transfer tacit knowledge through language, then how can it be passed on?
 Certain strategies, listed below, allow a person to infer tacit knowledge from stories, conversations and social interactions.
-Other strategies enable a person to acquire tacit knowledge through conscious practice, experience and mindful reflection.
+We also acquire tacit knowledge through conscious practice, experience and mindful reflection.

 1. Collaboration and Social Networks